MicrosoftDocs/well-architected/well-architected/saas/resource-organization.md

 - **Apply the Deployment Stamps pattern.** The [Deployment Stamps pattern](/azure/architecture/patterns/deployment-stamp) is beneficial in many ways.
 It enables you to deploy dedicated resources for a specific customer.
 You can also use it to deploy identical resources across multiple Azure regions, either customer-specific or shared.
 Additionally, with a stamp, you can deploy resources into a customer's own Azure environment, which is useful when they need to own the resources.
 You accomplish this type of deployment via Azure Marketplace by using templatized resources.

-    To learn more about applying the Deployment Stamps pattern for SaaS, see [Architectural approaches for a multitenant solution](/azure/architecture/guide/multitenant/approaches/overview#deployment-stamps-pattern).

 - **Support your operational processes.** Effective resource organization affects team operations.
 For example, a consistent naming and tagging strategy helps in diagnostics, resource management, and cost management.
 A good tagging and naming strategy helps you quickly search for resources that are used for specific customers and distinguish between production and non-production environments.

     SaaS solutions require rigorous customer lifecycle management, including onboarding new customers and offboarding the customers that leave.
 Your resource organization strategy should facilitate the easy creation and removal of customer resources and the reconfiguration of shared resources.
-For more information about managing lifecycles, see [Tenant lifecycle considerations in a multitenant solution](/azure/architecture/guide/multitenant/considerations/tenant-lifecycle).

 - **Publish through Azure Marketplace.** If your business model and offering is compatible with Azure Marketplace, consider publishing your solution there.
 You can use Azure Marketplace regardless of whether you have an existing SaaS solution or are converting a single-tenant solution into a multitenant SaaS.

     Azure Marketplace provides support for billing, onboarding, and offboarding and simplifies management and customer access to your application.
 If you use Azure Marketplace, you don't need to manage sensitive billing information or payment providers.

-For more information about resource organization for SaaS solutions, see [Azure resource organization in multitenant solutions](/azure/architecture/guide/multitenant/approaches/resource-organization).

 ### Design recommendations